The Adventures of Superman on the Radio

 Superman faced the Ku Klux Klan in the 14-part "Clan of the Fiery Cross" from June 10 through July 1, 1946.
 The hate group targets a Chinese American teen named Tommy Lee.
 After burning a cross in front of the Lee home, Tommy is kidnapped, tarred and feathered.
 Perry White is threatened after offering rewards to expose members.
 Superman ultimately stops the Klan from murdering Tommy.

 Stetson Kennedy was a civil rights activist who had infiltrated KKK meetings.
 Kennedy claimed to have supplied Superman producers with secret knowledge of Klan rituals and weekly passwords, but the information presented in the script was public knowledge.
 No secret passwords were revealed throughout the story.
-The "Grand Scorpion of the Clan of the Fiery Cross" holds emergency meetings – in his garage.
+The "Grand Scorpion of the Clan of the Fiery Cross" holds emergency meetings in a suburban garage.
 The "Grand Imperial Mogul" describes membership as a multi-level marketing scam, "hokum."

 The message of tolerance from Superman contrasts the anti-Asian themes of World War II.
 In the summer of 1942, the Superman newspaper strips drew nationwide criticism after praising a Japanese concentration camp.
 In a letter to the Office of War Information dated April 12, 1943, show creator Robert Maxwell declared his intent to teach hatred towards the enemy.
 Maxwell wrote, "A German is a Nazi and a Jap is the little yellow man who 'knifed us in the back at Pearl Harbor.'"